 Each pair shares the same magnitude because the two functions in each pair sum to a constant (2π).
 The cofunction always carries the negative sign—the same pattern seen in the common trigonometric derivatives where cos, cot, and csc derivatives are negative.

 Two distinct algebraic forms appear: 1−x2 for the sine/cosine pair, 1+x2 for the tangent/cotangent pair, and ∣x∣x2−1 for the secant/cosecant pair.
 These three expressions reappear in integration, where recognizing them triggers the corresponding inverse trigonometric antiderivative.
+The table below collects the three algebraic forms alongside their cofunction pairs and the identity that explains why each pair shares the same magnitude.

 Hyperbolic Functions